89Q12/youtubei-rs/README.md

 A asynchronous implementation of the invidious innertube aka youtubei API wrapper. <br>
 Using tokio,reqwest, serde and serde_json.

+# Breaking changes
+- queries are now prefixed with _legacy, if you rely on those just rename them in your program they still function the same
 # Dependencies
 - serde_json
 - serde: features = ["derive"]